 While the county of Lazio has some outstandingly attractive beaches including the Latina beaches of the Pontine islands and Sabaudia in the south, these are not really suitable for just a day trip from Rome.

-So read on for the complete guide to visiting Rome’s best beaches which can be reached by bus or train, including full details of timetables updated for 2019, plus a price guide for beaches with paid facilities, such as sunbeds and umbrellas.
+This guide to the best beaches near Rome, Italy includes bus and train timetables updated for 2020, plus a price guide for the Rome beaches with paid facilities, such as sunbeds and umbrellas.

 The best beaches near Rome include Ostia, Sperlonga, Gaeta, Anzio, Santa Marinella and Fregene, and they all have a different character and vary in the time it takes to reach them and the kinds of beaches you will find there.
-So with towel, sunscreen and water at the ready, here’s the full break down!
+So with towel, sunscreen and water at the ready, here’s the full breakdown of the best Rome beaches, including some locals-only hacks.

-The best beaches near Rome 2019: Rome’s cleanest beaches
+The best beaches near Rome 2020: cleanest Rome beaches

 Despite this, the best Rome beaches still make for a fun and family-friendly day out, and many Rome beaches can be easily reached using public transport.
 Your choice of the best beaches near Rome depends on whether you’re focused on bathing in the cleanest possible sea water, or whether you’re simply looking for a pleasant sandy beach with an umbrella and sunbed hire, or something in between.

-This guide to the best beaches near Rome will cover the obvious options, including Rome-on-sea, i.e. Ostia, just a 30 minute train ride from the centre of Rome, as well as slightly more complicated-to-reach options.
+This guide to the best beaches near Rome will cover the obvious options, including the closest beach to Rome, Ostia, just a 30 minute train ride from the centre of Rome.
+We’re also going to look at harder-to-reach beaches near Rome famous for clean sea and outstanding natural beauty.
 As a general guide, the further you are prepared to move from the centre of Rome, the cleaner the water.

-The Lazio region has won nine ‘bandiera blu’ for 2019, Italy’s clean water classification, for the beaches of Gaeta, Latina, Sabaudia, San Felice Circeo, Sperlonga, Terracina and Ventotene in the province of Latina, as well as Anzio in the province of Rome, plus the lake beach of Trevignano on Lake Bracciano.
+The Lazio region won nine ‘bandiera blu’ for 2019, Italy’s clean water classification, for the beaches of Gaeta, Latina, Sabaudia, San Felice Circeo, Sperlonga, Terracina and Ventotene in the province of Latina, as well as Anzio in the province of Rome, plus the lake beach of Trevignano on Lake Bracciano.